Manojbioinfo/R_basic_course/2_LUAD_Tutorial_Advanced.md

 ```

 **Interpretation:**
-This calculates the average age separately for each gender group.
+Calculates the mean age separately for male and female patients, enabling comparison between groups.

 ---

 ## ✅ Conclusion

-This tutorial demonstrated basic data manipulation using the dplyr package, including filtering, sorting, selecting variables, creating new variables, and summarizing data.
-These functions are essential for efficient data handling in R.
+This tutorial demonstrated basic data manipulation using the **dplyr** package, including filtering, sorting, selecting variables, creating new variables, and summarizing data.
+Additionally, comparing the full dataset with the female subset helps in understanding subgroup-specific patterns, which is important in healthcare data analysis.